LiveDuo/destack/README.md

 💡 Every change you make goes to the API route which updates a `default.json` file.
 That file contains the HTML for your landing page and it remembers how you structure your page so you can come back later to update it.

 🚀 When is time to go in `production` (ie. do `npm run build`  or deploy to Vercel) the React component reads `NODE_ENV` again and statically generates the HTML version of the page you build in the editor from the `default.json` file Destack created for you earlier.

+Note: The above description is for Next.js.
+In React.js, the `destack -b` script creates an API route similar to the one described above that handles template changes and file uploads in development.
+In production the `destack -d` script copies `default.json` to the `public` folder and builds a static version of the page.

 # How to's & guides